Updates

 • It’s not contagious, so he/she can go back to school

-Allergic Reaction to Amoxicillin - Warning Signs
+Allergic reaction to amoxicillin - Warning signs

 The warning signs that a true allergic reaction is occurring would be sudden onset of the rash within two hours of the first amoxicillin dose, any breathing or swallowing difficulty or very itchy hives.
 An allergic amoxicillin rash is typically characterized by hives or red, itchy patches and may be accompanied by other symptoms such as difficulty breathing or swelling, indicating a more serious reaction.

-Even if you know it’s not an allergic reaction to amoxicillin, it may still feel wrong to continue the medication or give it again in future.
+Even if you know it’s not an allergic reaction to amoxicillin, it may still feel wrong to continue the amoxicillin medication or give it again in future.
 There are several reasons why it is better to continue using amoxicillin than stopping or changing to a different antibiotic:

 • Changing to a broader-spectrum antibiotic may not be necessary and could cause other problems, such as diarrhea or vomiting.